Create actions that modify input table data

 For each column of your input table, define the value (or source of the value) that Sigma must pass to the row.

-The availability of value type options (described below) depend on the elements in the workbook.
+The availability of value type options (described below) depends on the elements in the workbook.

 • Static values: Passes a specified (fixed) value